 GuideLayer

 Simular

-Computer-use automation.
-Agent clicks through tasks on your behalf.
+Computer-use automation, the agent clicks through the task on your behalf.

+GuideLayer